aristotelisballas/listen2yourheart/README.md

 # Welcome to Listen2YourHeart

 This is the official code for the "Which Augmentation Should I Use?
-An Empirical Investigation of Augmentations for Self-Supervised Phonocardiogram Representation Learning" [preprint paper](https://arxiv.org/abs/2312.00502) which has been submitted for publication.
+An Empirical Investigation of Augmentations for Self-Supervised Phonocardiogram Representation Learning", accepted in [IEEE Access](https://ieeexplore.ieee.org/abstract/document/10804781).

 Note: Repo might change in the future based on revisions and comments but can nevertheless be utilized as is, for research purposes.